-Your relationship with other students stays the same but there are a few things you should be aware of:
+Your relationship with other students stays the same, but there are a few things you should be aware of:

-- It goes without saying that student representatives tend to be interested in the wellbeing of their fellow students.
+It goes without saying that student representatives tend to be interested in the wellbeing of their fellow students.
 You may want to be involved in setting up projects like student advocacy to assist students dealing with student behaviour management issues.
-While you can promote such an idea at the board level, in terms of day-to-day involvement you need to be 'hands-off'. - The board has the final say in any student behaviour management process.
-If you have already been involved at an earlier stage, you cannot be impartial when it comes to the board's decision and therefore you will not be able to take part in the discussion or decision making. - Be cautious when students are complaining about teachers, classes, services etc. You might be sympathetic to their concerns, and this could be taken as supporting or advocating for them.
-The best thing to do in this circumstance would be to listen to what they have to say and then point them in the direction of the board's complaints process.
-If students want you to raise an issue (complaint) with the board, you have to ensure it's been through the proper procedure first (i.e it's been raised with the school first). - Representation is a difficult process.
-It might feel like your presence on the board is token and that you have not achieved anything much.
-Because strategic plans tend to be written up to three years in advance you could manage to get something included and end up leaving school before it's achieved.
-Your presence does have value though. - Be prepared for board meetings.
+While you can promote such an idea at the board level, in terms of day-to-day involvement, you need to be 'hands-off'.

+The board has the final say in any student behaviour management process.
+If you have already been involved at an earlier stage, you cannot be impartial when it comes to the board's decision.
+Therefore, you will not be able to take part in the discussion or decision making.

+Be cautious when students are complaining about teachers, classes, services etc. You might be sympathetic to their concerns, and this could be taken as supporting or advocating for them.
+Listen to what they have to say and then point them in the direction of the board's complaints process.
+If students want you to raise an issue (complaint) with the board, you have to ensure it's been through the proper procedure first (i.e it's been raised with the school first).

+Representation can be a difficult process.
+It might feel like you're not achieving very much.
+But remember that strategic plans tend to be written up three years in advance -- your ideas and input might be helping students you never get to meet.
+Think of it like planting an acorn: nothing happens for a while, but then a mighty oak tree will grow.

+Be prepared for board meetings.
 Ask other students what they think about agenda items so you can make a contribution when the item comes up.
 If you have a student council, work with them on issues that require board knowledge and approval.
-We know keeping a record can be a pain, but it also helps you see what you have achieved, and lets an incoming student representative see where you have got to on an issue.
+We know keeping a record can be a pain, but it also helps you see your achievements, and lets an incoming student representative see where you got to on an issue.

-4. Effective representation
+EFFECTIVE REPRESENTATION

-One of the challenges of being a student representative, and this goes for all board members, is wondering if you have actually achieved a positive difference.
+One of the challenges of being a student representative, and this goes for all board members, is wondering if you have made a positive difference.